Monday, 22 March 2010

 Eric Renner

-exibition collections across the world including in The Museum of Modern Art, The National Gallery of Canada and is also the author of Pinhole Photograpy: Rediscovering a historic technique.
+Eric Renner has worked in pinhole photography for 32 years, and in his recent work he collaborates with this wife Nancy, he has his photographs in exibition collections across the world including in The Museum of Modern Art, The National Gallery of Canada and is also the author of Pinhole Photograpy: Rediscovering a historic technique.

 My Pinhole Photography